sptrakesh/config-db/README.md

   -e "ENCRYPTION_SECRET=abc123" -e "LOG_LEVEL=debug" \
   --name config-db config-db
 ```

+### SSL
+SSL wrappers are enabled for both the TCP and HTTP/2 services.
+The package includes
+self-signed certificates.
+The [Makefile](certs/Makefile) can be modified to
+generate self-signed certificates for your purposes.
+The easier way to override
+the certificates is to volume mount the `/opt/spt/certs` directory when running
+the docker container.

+At present, the file names are hard-coded:
+* `ca.crt` - The root CA used to verify.
+* `server.crt` - The server certificate file.
+* `server.key` - The server key file.
+* `client.crt` - The client certificate file.
+* `client.key` - The client key file.

+**Note:** There is definitely an overhead when using SSL.
+The integration test
+suite that ran in less than `100ms` now takes about `900ms`.
+With `4096`
+bit keys, it took about `1.3s`.

 ## Acknowledgements
 This software has been developed mainly using work other people/projects have contributed.